lonkamikaze/bsda2/bsda_obj.md

 ## 5. DESTRUCTOR

-This block documents the use of a destructor created by the `bsda:obj:createClass()` function below.
+This section documents the use of a destructor created by the `bsda:obj:createClass()` function below.

 The destructor calls a cleanup method with all parameters, if